York Community Stadium

 The York Community Stadium (known for sponsorship purposes as the LNER Community Stadium) is a multi-purpose stadium in Huntington, York, England.
-It is owned by City of York Council, and is shared by York City Football Club and York Rugby League Football Club.
+It is owned by City of York Council, and is home to York City Football Club, York Knights Men's Rugby League Football Club and also the York Valkyrie Women's team.
 The capacity of the all-seater stadium is 8,500.

 The move to a new stadium was necessitated by the terms of the loan York City secured from the Football Stadia Improvement Fund to purchase their Bootham Crescent ground.
 Planning permission for the current design, put forward by Greenwich Leisure, was granted in March 2015.
 After several delays, construction began in December 2017 and was completed in December 2020.
 In addition to the stadium, the site houses a leisure complex and a community hub.

 The opening match at the York Community Stadium saw York City take on AFC Fylde on 16 February 2021, which ended in a 3–1 victory for Fylde, with Alex Whitmore scoring the opening goal at the stadium.
 The stadium hosted both women's semi-finals of the 2021 Rugby League World Cup.